-Should all people living with HIV receive an influenza (flu) immunization?
+Should all people with HIV receive an influenza (flu) immunization?

 Yes, all people 6 months of age and older who do not have contraindications should be vaccinated annually.
-People living with HIV are a priority population for influenza immunization because they are at increased risk for severe influenza.
+People with HIV are a priority population for influenza immunization because they are at increased risk for severe influenza.
 Studies have shown that flu vaccination prevents illness and doctor's visits among people with immune suppression from HIV or other conditions, though may not work as well in people with low CD4 cell counts (less than 200 cells/mm3).

-If COVID-19 transmission is wide-spread in the community, should people living with HIV still go out to get a flu vaccine?
+If COVID-19 transmission is widespread in the community, should people with HIV still go out to get a flu vaccine?

 Yes.
-Getting a flu vaccine is an essential service to protect the health of people living with HIV.
+Getting a flu vaccine is an essential service to protect the health of people with HIV.
 The flu vaccine can be safely administered at multiple locations including the doctor's office, health departments, and pharmacies.
-To protect their health when getting a flu vaccine, people living with HIV should continue to practice everyday preventive actions to minimize exposure to COVID-19 (https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/Immunization/ncov2019.aspx#).
+To protect their health when getting a flu vaccine, people with HIV should continue to practice everyday preventive actions to minimize exposure to COVID-19.